The Safest and Most Dangerous Places in Deep River, CT: Crime Maps and Statistics

 Is Deep River, CT Safe?

-The B grade indicates that the rate of crime is slightly lower than that of the average US city.
-Deep River ranks in the 69th percentile for safety, meaning it is safer than 69% of cities but less safe than 31%.
-This analysis applies only to Deep River's official city boundaries.
+The B overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Deep River's combined rate is slightly lower than the norm.
+Deep River sits in the 69th percentile, ahead of 69% of cities and behind 31%.
+The grade covers only Deep River's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Deep River is 18.41 per 1,000 residents in the typical year.
-Deep River Residents generally consider the south part of the city to be the safest.
-Your chance of being a victim of crime in Deep River varies by neighborhood - ranging from 1 in 38 in the southeast neighborhoods to 1 in 113 in the south.
+The overall crime rate in Deep River is 18.41 per 1,000 residents in a typical year.
+Residents generally consider the south part of the city the safest.
+Your chance of being a victim ranges from 1 in 38 in the southeast neighborhoods to 1 in 113 in the south.

-When looking at total crime counts (rather than per capita rates), the southwest parts of Deep River, CT see the most incidents - about 16 per year.
-In contrast, the northwest part of the city has the fewest, with approximately 1 crimes annually.
+Counting total incidents instead of per-capita rates, the southwest parts of Deep River, CT report the most crime, about 16 cases per year.
+The northwest part reports the fewest, around 1 per year.

 The Cost of Crime™ in Deep River, CT

-The total projected cost of crime in Deep River for 2025 is $861,648.
-This translates to approximately $223 per resident and $482 per household.
-On average, crime-related costs account for 0.4% of the median household income in Deep River.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Deep River for 2025 is $861,648, about $223 per resident and $482 per household.
+That equals 0.4% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 61.0%